Shikaga/story/index.md

 "Here we go", the maid said, pulling a key from her pocket and throwing a door wide and inviting Emlyn to enter.

-The room was relatively small, but still exquisitely furnished, wooden panels throughout and tapestries draped upon them.
-A double bed with hanging drapes was positioned against the wall in the middle of the room.
-Their trunks and cases were stacked tidliy at the bottom of the bed and Emlyn intuitively made a quick count to make sure they were all present.
+The room was small, but still exquisitely furnished, wooden panels throughout and tapestries draped upon them.
+A double bed with hanging drapes was positioned against the wall and their trunks and cases were stacked tidiliy at the bottom of the bed.

+Emlyn intuitively made a quick count to make sure they were all present.
 She would have to inspect them more throughly to ensure that they hadn't been tampered with.

-A Large desk sat against wall on the far side of the room, below a glass window overlooking the courtyard on the inside of the keep.
-Emlyn peeked out at the guards drilling and servents working far below.
+A large desk sat against wall on the far side of the room, below a glass window overlooking the courtyard on the inside of the keep.
+Emlyn peeked out, gazing down upon the guards performing drills far below.

 "Your room is this way mi'lady", the maid said once again, indicating a door to the right of Orin's bed.
 "And the privy is over there", she said indicating the door opposite.